Updated December 2020

 Keep eating well - do not starve a fever if it is viral!
 Bacterial infections can respond to fasting, but so far the evidence indicates that viruses can do more damage if food is restricted.
 Natural sugars such as honey and fruit are absolutely fine to have if you contract a virus and may improve your immune response.
 Continue with the dietary advice in Step 1.

-Stop all supplements apart from Vitamin C. There is little research on COVID 19 and nobody can safely say that a particular nutrient is safe to take if you have the virus.
+Stop all supplements apart from Vitamin C, Zinc, magnesium and Vitamin D. There is still only small amounts of research on COVID 19 and nobody can safely say that a particular nutrient is safe to take if you have the virus.
 Vitamin C, however, supports the body's ability to fight any infection.
 It has been used experimentally in China and the US on patients with COVID 19 and has been shown in studies to be effective against some strains of coronavirus(3).

 1.Turner.The treatment of rhinovirus infections: progress and potential.
 Antiviral Res.
 2001; 49:1-14.